 - Wills – The Archives has loose, original wills, although clerks were supposed to copy the text into a will book as well.
 The will books, for the most part, remain in the county and the Archives has microfilm copies.
 All of the pre-1900 wills in the Archives are indexed in a volume by Dr. Thornton Mitchell called North Carolina Wills: A Testator Index, 1663-1900.
 This book is only an index and does not provide the researcher with a call number for requesting a particular will.

 - Miscellaneous records – This category refers to a large group of records that do not fall into any of the other categories or only appear in a few counties’ records.
 They may include records related to elections, ferries, schools, mills, slaves and many others.

 For information about what to expect when working with county records in the Search Room, go to the topic “Doing Your Homework Before You Arrive.”
 Many county records are described and indexed in our online catalog, MARS; for information on MARS, or for other information about our online finding aids, go to the topic “MARS and Online Finding Aids.”
-Container lists of selected county records are also available on the County Records page on the Archives website; watch the blog for announcements of new container lists and additions to the county records available in the Search Room.
+Container lists of selected county records are also available on the Archives website; watch the blog for announcements of new container lists and additions to the county records available in the Search Room.